EnthusiastiCon/enthusiasticon.github.io/index.md

 We're hoping that wonderful people will join us to share their enthusiasm or listen to what makes fellow programmers beam with joy about our craft.

+Please note: the 2020 CfP is now closed.

 ## The Plan